logzio/logzio-logback-appender/README.md

 ```

 ### Release notes
+ - 1.0.11
+   - Add environment variables support to `token` and `logzioUrl` parameters
+ - 1.0.10
+   - Replace task executor in case of old executor termination
  - 1.0.9
    - Fixed an issue preventing the appender to restart if asked.
 Also, prevented hot-loading of logback config.xml
  - 1.0.8